QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/_old.md

 To start with data governance, you could follow these steps

-* Find someone who want to improve the data quality
-* Find what is the problem or element needing improvement
-* Find what are the causes
 * Redact a plan to fix the problem
 * Display the positive impact of fixing the problem